baleada/docs/src/prose/features/affordances/show.md

 export default function useTablist (...) {
   ...

-  useConditionalDisplay({
+  show({
     // Reactive array of tab panel elements
-    target: panels.els,
+    target: panels.targets,
     condition: {
-      // selectedPanel is a reactive reference to the index of the currently
+      // selectedPanel is a reactive reference to the index
-      // selected tab panel.
+      // of the currently selected tab panel.
       //
-      // Every panel should be hidden, except for the panel whose index
+      // Every panel should be hidden, except for the panel
-      // is a match.
+      // whose index is a match.
       //
-      // This targetClosure should run again each time selectedPanel changes.
+      // This targetClosure should run again each time
+      // selectedPanel changes.
       targetClosure: ({ index }) => index === selectedPanel.value,
       watchSources: selectedPanel,
     }